puqing/eserver/Readme.txt

 Here are some issues I encountered and some considerations during the implementation of the server.

-1. EPOLLET is not really edge-triggered, in multi-threading environment
+1. EPOLLET is not really edge-triggered, in multi-thread environment

 While a thread has not finished reading the buffer of an fd, which has EPOLLET flag set, another thread could still get an EPOLLIN event on the fd from its own epoll_wait(2).